AdamSalma/Lurka/README.md

 # Lurka

-This repository contains the source code for a desktop application used for viewing 4chan and reddit.
-It uses Electron, React, ES6, SASS, Express, Node, Gulp and Webpack.
+This repository contains the source code for Lurka, a 4chan desktop application.

+Lurka is still under development.
+The plan is to eventually have a separate repo/CDN to download the compiled app from.

 Take a look at the [TODO's](TODO.md) for upcoming additions.

+> Lurka is built with Electron, React, Node, Express, ES6, SASS, Gulp, Webpack and love.

 ## Installation
 You will first need to have [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.